matt-sneed/matt-sneed/README.md

 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Missouri who specializes in building enteprise level front end experiences for users.

-- :telescope: I’m working as a Lead Frontend Software Engineer and helping to build a next generation banking system.
+- :telescope: I’m working as a UX Delivery Manager and leading a team of UX engineers to build a next generation banking system.

 - :seedling: Exploring the latest ECMAScript standards in web development